ulelab/peka/README.md

 ```
 TypeError: sum() got an unexpected keyword argument 'axis'
 ```
-The script needs writing permission in the staging directory to make `results` directory and environment variable `TMPDIR` for temporary files.
+The script needs writing permission in the staging directory to save results and make an environment variable `TMPDIR` for temporary files.
 If you get `KeyError: 'TMPDIR'` a solution would be to type `export TMPDIR=<path_to_folder>` in terminal where you want to run the script.

 **Outputs**